 Today’s gaming phones also offer pretty robust remapping software, allowing you to use a device’s shoulder buttons in games that don’t actually have gamepad support in the first place.
 So we’ve certainly got a more friendly environment for controllers.

-Another reason for Nvidia to hop on the slate bandwagon is that Android tablets have seen a revival in the last couple of years, thanks in no small part to the pandemic.
+Another reason for Nvidia to hop on the slate bandwagon is that Android tablets saw a revival in the last couple of years, thanks in no small part to the pandemic.
 The device category withered away in the late 2010s, with the global market dropping 1.5% year-on-year in 2019 to 144 million units, the year before the pandemic.
 That decline doesn’t sound too bad, but the IDC reported tablet shipments of 229.6 million units in 2014.

 The tablet market has seen record growth, while Google is (finally) polishing the software side of things.

-The renewed interest in tablets also coincides with Google’s own rejuvenated efforts to focus on the form factor.
+The briefly renewed interest in tablets also coincides with Google’s own rejuvenated efforts to focus on the form factor.
 The platform-holder revealed Android 12L in October 2021, targeting tablets, foldables, and other Android devices with large screens, all of which are being rolled into Android 13.
 It also confirmed at its I/O 2022 developer conference that it would be updating 20 first-party apps with tablet-focused interfaces.
 Better ultra-late than never, I guess, but we hope Google maintains this momentum.